developer-student-club-thapar/botsFramework/Telegram/README.md

 		replace XXX:YYYY with your bot token

 		4- Look for "chat":{"id":-zzzzzzzzzz,
 		-zzzzzzzzzz is your chat id (with the negative sign).

 	5. Add your Chat ID and bot Token to Telegram/scrapper.py

+### Slack Bot Setup - Server

+	Updating Soon

+### Using Google Sheets as Database

+	Updating Soon